Sugar Moon Farm

 We're Scott Whitelaw and Quita Gray.
 We've lived here with our family for over 20 years, making a living on this farm and sharing our love for maple with visitors year round from all over the world.
 Our small, hand-made house is just below the sugar woods; our lives are steeped in maple: We don't go a day without eating it.
 And after all these years, we remain spellbound by the magical process of making maple syrup.

 Every spring when the winter days begin to lengthen, we hike up the hill, tap our trees, gather the crystal clear sap from sugar maples and transform it into pure maple syrup over a roaring hardwood fire.

 Every year our appreciation deepens for this life and this part of the world.
 We feel blessed to be living in this little community steeped in Gaelic, Scottish, Acadian and Miqmaq history and filled with helpful, gifted and unique neighbours.

 We've raised two beautiful daughters on this farm: Kalina's in Canmore, Alberta living the good life and Eriel's in Abu Dhabi teaching Kindergarten.
 They both come home periodically to help out.

 And then there's our little "sugar baby", Samara, who arrived at the peak of the 2005 maple season.
 That's why we call her Samara: the seeds with wings that fly from the maple trees.
 She's learning every aspect of the business and teaching us lots along the way.

 Our dogs have always been Akbash - Turkish livestock protection dogs - right now Viya, a beautiful 2 year old female.
-Our horse is a Clydesdale - Gordie (Jiggs passed away last summer - we need to find Gordie a friend!).
+Our horse is a Clydesdale - Connie (we’ve buried three other Clydes who each played a part life on the farm).

-Say hello when you see us; we love to meet guests at the farm.
+Say hello when you see us; we love to meet guests!